Swiss neutrality: World War II

 Switzerland found itself completely surrounded by the Axis powers and Axis-controlled territory for most of World War II.
+Prior to Germany's invasion of France, Switzerland rejected an offer to join the allies, which may have contributed to this untenable geographic position.
 Nazi Germany planned an invasion of Switzerland, and Switzerland made preparations for such an occurrence.
 At one point, Switzerland mobilized 850,000 soldiers.
 Under the leadership of Henri Guisan, Switzerland developed its National Redoubt plan in case of an invasion.
 Although there were skirmishes in the air, resulting in heavy losses to the Luftwaffe, it never escalated to a full war.

 Although Switzerland was criticized by many for its ambiguous stance during World War II, its neutrality has been appreciated on several occasions by both European and non-European leaders.
+The most common critisisms tend to be the profiteering of the Swiss banks and the rejection of Jewish refugees and the taxing of the Jewish community, specifically, in order to support these refugee camps.

 Of all the neutrals, Switzerland has the greatest right to distinction ...
 What does it matter whether she has been able to give us the commercial advantages we desire or has given too many to the Germans ...?
 She has been a democratic state, standing for freedom in self-defence ... and largely on our side.